Since the world began, it's the eternal question that gnaws at living beings.

 A good person knows how many chicks are left if you push one

-A good person sanctifies your freedom of thought
+A good person holds your freedom of thought sacred

 A good person praises your karaoke talents no matter what